 Our committee needs to enforce a new owner to install a hot water system like the other units, but that new owner is refusing & claiming it is a body corporate problem.
 What should we do to resolve the impasse? – Phillip, NSW

-Q: Our strata scheme is a 14-lot holiday letting complex in NSW that was built with 13 holiday units & 1 management unit.
-Two years ago, the holiday unit (U14) was separated from the management rights by the licensee residing there at the time & sold off as a 14th unit in the scheme (apparently with Council approval).
+Q: Our strata scheme is a 14-lot holiday letting complex in NSW that was built with 13 holiday units and one management unit.
+Two years ago, the holiday unit (U14) was separated from the management rights by the licensee residing there at the time, and sold off as a 14th unit in the scheme (apparently with Council approval).

 The holiday letting rights were sold off separately to an off-site licensee.
-An issue has arisen because for many decades U14 was sourcing all its hot water from a hot water system in the common lot laundry & wired to a body corporate electricity meter (not through the management unit meter).
+An issue has arisen because for many decades U14 was sourcing all its hot water from a hot water system in the common lot laundry, which is wired to an owners corporation electricity meter not through the management unit meter.

-Our committee obviously needs to enforce the new U14 owner to install a hot water system like the other 13 units, but that new owner is refusing & claiming it is a body corporate problem.
+Our committee obviously needs to enforce that the new U14 owner to installs a hot water system like the other 13 units, but that new owner is refusing and claiming it is an owners corporation problem.

 What should we do to resolve the impasse?